lewmas9152/Technical-test/README.md

 **Main Functionalities:**
 1. **Takes input string**: The program takes an input string from the user.
-2. **Splits the string into a list of words**: The sting is split into words
+2. **Splits the string into a list of words**: The string is split into words
 3. **Capitalizes words**: Each word in the string has its first letter capitalized.
 3. **Returns the result**: After processing the string, the program returns the string with capitalized words.